RasmusDalgaard/TestSP2/README.md

 frameworks, and answer the questions.
 (One could be Mockito, which we saw in class.)
 * What are their similarities?
 * What are their differences?
-* Which one would you prefer, id any, and why?
+* Which one would you prefer, if any, and why?